 - Protection of natural resources including wetlands;

-- People’s right to healthy local living environment, resulting of sustainable production systems;
+- People’s right to the healthy local living environment, resulting in sustainable production systems;

 - Preservation of the cultural identity of the forests’ dependence populations.